 Well, here’s something totally different for a change.
 Meet Liz Leia, a dating guru for men.
 She started as an editor for Sean Stephenson’s Inner Game Magazine and now coaches men on attraction.

 Check out the article by her below and as always, drop a comment.
-Would love to hear your thoughts on what she has to say.
+Would love to hear your thoughts on what she has to say about leadership myths.

 Leaders and Followers